 Leader for the group

-When travelling in a group, a leader should be selected for the group.
-When preparing for the excursion, the group leader is responsible for making the rules clear and giving clear instructions for the participants to comply with.
+When travelling in a group, select a leader.
+The group leader is responsible for making the rules clear and giving clear instructions for the participants to comply with.
 The group leader also serves as the contact person for the route planning and the equipment to include.

 Route planning